PATCH! {P}sychometrics-{A}ssis{T}ed Ben{CH}marking of Large Language Models against Human Populations: A Case Study of Proficiency in 8th Grade Mathematics: Preliminaries

-where $x_i$ is the scored response to item $i$ ($1$ if correct and $0$ if incorrect); $\theta$ is the proficiency of the test taker, where higher proficiency has a greater probability of responding correctly; $a_i$ is the slope parameter of item $i$, characterizing its discriminativeness (i.e., how well the item can tell test takers with higher $\theta$ from those with lower $\theta$)\footnote{The number $1.7$ is a scaling parameter to preserve historical interpretation of parameter $a_i$ on the normal ogive scale~\citep{camilli1994teacher}.
-Also applies to 2PL and GPC models.}; $b_i$ is the location parameter of item $i$, characterizing its difficulty; $c_i$ is the lower asymptote parameter of item $i$, reflecting the chances of test takers with very low proficiency selecting the correct answer (i.e., guessing).
+where $x_i$ is the scored response to item $i$ ($1$ if correct and $0$ if incorrect); $\theta$ is the proficiency of the test taker, where a higher value implies a greater probability of responding correctly; $a_i$ is the slope parameter of item $i$, characterising its discrimination (i.e., how well the item can tell test takers with higher $\theta$ from those with lower $\theta$)\footnote{The number $1.7$ is a scaling parameter to preserve historical interpretation of parameter $a_i$ on the normal ogive scale~\cite{camilli1994teacher}.
+Also applies to 2PL and GPC models.}; $b_i$ is the location parameter of item $i$, characterising its difficulty; $c_i$ is the lower asymptote parameter of item $i$, reflecting the chances of test takers with very low proficiency selecting the correct answer (i.e., guessing).
 Correspondingly, the probability of an incorrect response to item $i$ is: $ P_{i, 0}=P\left(x_i=0 \mid \theta_k, a_i, b_i, c_i\right)=1-P_{i, 1}\left(\theta_k\right)$.
 The 2PL model has the same form as the 3PL model (Equation \ref{eq:3pl}), except that the $c_i$ parameter is fixed at zero (i.e., no guessing).

-The GPC model~\cite{muraki1992generalized} gives the probability that a test taker with proficiency $\theta$ will have, for the $i^{\text {th }}$ item, a response $x_i$ that is scored in the $l^{\text {th }}$ of $m_i$ ordered score categories:
+The GPC model~\cite{muraki1992generalized} gives the probability that a test taker with proficiency $\theta$ will have, for the $i^{\text {th}}$ item, a response $x_i$ that is scored in the $l^{\text {th}}$ of $m_i$ ordered score categories: